Moscow is a beautiful city filled with impressive architecture and home to some of the world’s best museums.

 Although WiFi is widely available, many Russian WiFi networks require a Russian phone number in order to log on to them and use the Internet.

-If you want to stay connected while visiting Moscow, it would be a good idea to buy a local SIM card.
+If you want to stay connected while visiting Moscow, buying a local SIM card would be a good idea.
 The major Russian telecom companies are Megafon, MTS, and Beeline.
+When I visited Moscow, I bought a SIM Card from YOTA-50GB of internet for about 4 USD.

 NB: Bring your passport when buying a local SIM card, otherwise they won’t sell it to you.